devonfaria/weather-application/README.md

 ## Description

 Welcome to the daily Weather Dashboard application!
+This application will allow you to search for a city, and retrieve current weather conditions and a 5-Day Forecast.

+When you search a city, the javascript will attempt to pull the city coordinates from Open Weather API.
+If it is found, the application will begin fetching weather data to generate the HTML elements that appear on the right, and create a saved search button in the search bar.
+If not, it will show an error.

 ## Visuals